Cockchafer

-The common cockchafer (Melolontha melolontha), also colloquially known as the Maybug, (Note: Other names include: bracken clock, bummler, chovy, cob-worm, dorrs, dumbledarey, dumbledore, humbuz, June bug, kittywitch, billy witch, may-bittle, midsummer dor, mitchamador, oak-wib, rookworm, snartlegog, spang beetle, tom beedel and chwilen y bwm (Welsh).)
-Maybeetle, or doodlebug, is a species of scarab beetle belonging to the genus Melolontha.
-It is native to Europe, and it is one of several closely-related and morphologically similar species of Melolontha called cockchafers, alongside Melolontha hippocastani (the forest cockchafer).
+The common cockchafer (Melolontha melolontha), known colloquially as the Maybug, (Note: Other names include: bracken clock, bummler, chovy, cob-worm, dorrs, dumbledarey, dumbledore, humbuz, June bug, kittywitch, billy witch, may-bittle, midsummer dor, mitchamador, oak-wib, rookworm, snartlegog, spang beetle, tom beedel and chwilen y bwm (Welsh).)
+Maybeetle, or doodlebug, among many other names, is a species of scarab beetle belonging to the genus Melolontha.
+It is native to Europe, and it is also one of the several closely-related and morphologically similar species of Melolontha called cockchafers, alongside Melolontha hippocastani (the forest cockchafer) as the latter also shows sexual dimorphism, mating practices, and key physical features such as the number of lamellae.
+M. hippocastani is a historically divergent species as compared to M. melolontha.

 The cockchafer develops via metamorphosis, in which the beetle undergoes stages of eggs, larvae, pupae and adults.

 The mating behaviour is controlled by pheromones.
 The males usually swarm during the mating season while the females stay put and feed on leaves.
-The leaves release green leaf volatiles when they are fed on by females, which the male can sense and thus locate the female for mating opportunity.
+The leaves release green leaf volatiles which upon being fed, the cockchafer males can sense and thus locate females for mating.
 The larvae use both the plant volatiles and CO_{2} to locate the plant root for food.

-This species is an important and nutritious food source for many species.
+This species is an important and nutritious food source for many predators.
 The adults and larvae feed on plants, and are regarded as agricultural pests of crops such as grasses and fruit trees.
 Adults have harmful effects for the crop when they aggregate in large groups.
 The larvae can cause severe damage and kill the plant by gnawing the plant roots.

-Distribution

-Cockchafers are prevalent across Europe, including in Germany, France, and the United Kingdom.
-They are particularly prevalent in temperate regions with suitable soil conditions for larval development.
-However, they have also been reported in parts of Asia, including Turkey and the Caucasus region.
-Geographical barriers, climatic conditions, and ecological factors may limit their dispersal to other continents.
+Etymology